Kash’s Corner: FBI Whistleblower Goes Public; Nord Stream Pipeline Explosions; ‘CHS Corruption Cover Up Network’

 Ask our audience to go back and look at those times.

-Nobody leaked it, they protected it.
+Nobody leaked it.

 And that's what should have happened to Agent Friend.